SF Pride logo Queer Health is Resilient

 Torrance Scott/DJ Ammbush

 Bio: DJ, Producer, MC, Mix Engineer & Entrepreneur Ammbush (also known as Ammbaataa) was born in Modesto, California and raised in Oakland, California.
 1/7 of the Bay Area DJ staple Oakland Faders, Founder of Drums & Ammo productions, the platform that supports & highlights Local artists.
 Like so many of us, Ammbush’s life changed forever when he was introduced to Rap and Hip Hop.
 Influenced by Jam Master J of RUN-DMC, Ammbush set his sights on becoming a world-class DJ.
 He began making pause/mix tapes, starting him on a life-long journey of manipulating songs.
-Production credits (Raphael Saadiq, Wise Intelligent (Poor Righteous Teachers), Keak the Sneak, DaVinci).
+Production credits (Raphael Saadiq, Wise Intelligent (Poor Righteous Teachers), Keak da Sneak, DaVinci).

 Mix credits (Main Attrakionz, ASAP Rocky)